Unlock these features with a premium subscription Try It For Free

-An out-of-court foreclosure sale may occur if a clause in the trust deed permits the lender to sell the property if a borrower defaults.
-To start the foreclosure, the trustee records a notice of sale, and the sale occurs at least three months after the notice is recorded.
-Until 5:00 p.m. the day before the sale, the borrower or any junior lien holders may stop the foreclosure by paying the default amount, fees, and costs.
+The non-judicial foreclosure process is initiated if a clause in the trust deed permits the lender to sell the property upon the borrower’s default.
+To start the process, the trustee records a Notice of Trustee Sale (NTS), and the sale occurs at least three months after the notice is recorded.
+Until 5:00 p.m. of the day before the sale, the borrower, or any junior lien holders, may stop the foreclosure by paying the default amount owed plus any fees and costs.

-For out-of-court trustee's sales, the notice of sale contains a property description, and the date, time and place of the sale.
+In a non-judicial foreclosure situation, a Notice of Trustees Sale (NTS) is published.
+The NTS contains the property description along with the date, time and place of the pending sale.
 The notice is recorded, and the trustee mails the notice to all affected parties at least three months before the sale date.
-The notice appears in a local newspaper once a week for four weeks, with the last notice published no less than 10 days before the sale date.
-At least 20 days before the sale, the notice is posted on the property and the county courthouse.
-Starting the day before the sale and up to the sale, the trustee must provide the opening bid of the sale to anyone who asks or the sale may have to be postponed.
+The notice appears in a local newspaper once a week for four weeks, with the last notice published no less than 10-days before the sale date.
+At least 20 days before the sale, the notice is posted on the property and at the county courthouse.
+Starting the day before the sale, and up to the sale, the trustee must provide the opening bid of the sale to anyone who asks or the sale may have to be postponed.

-The trustee or the trustee’s agent conducts the sale at the property, the courthouse, or the trustee’s office.
-All bidders must provide a refundable $10,000 deposit in order to bid; the trustee keeps the deposit of the winning bidder.
-The sale can be postponed up to 90 days by announcement at the originally scheduled sale.
-The winning bidder has until 5:00 p.m. the next day to pay the full bid price, after which the trustee transfer ownership of the property within seven days.
+The trustee (or the trustee’s agent) conducts the sale at the property either at the courthouse or at the trustee’s office.
+All bidders must provide a refundable $10,000 deposit in order to bid; and the trustee keeps the deposit of the winning bidder.
+The sale can be postponed up to 90-days before the originally scheduled sale.
+The winning bidder has until 5:00 p.m. the next day to pay the full bid price, after which the trustee transfers ownership of the property within seven days.
 The proceeds of the sale are paid to the primary lender, then to any secondary lenders.
-There is no right of redemption for the borrower after an out-of-court foreclosure sale.
+There is no right of redemption for the borrower after a non-judicial foreclosure sale.